-Students will be required to maintain a minimum GPA of 3.0 in their professional (Occupational Therapy) coursework.
+Students will be required to maintain a minimum GPA of 2.75 in their undergraduate coursework (300 and 400 level courses) and 3.0 in their graduate coursework (500 and 600 level courses).
 Students who fall below these minimum requirements will be placed on academic probation and will be given one semester to raise their GPA to minimum standards.

-A failure to raise the GPA to 3.0 will be considered grounds for dismissal from the OT program.
+A failure to raise the GPA to minimum standards will be considered grounds for dismissal from the OT program.
 In addition, being placed on academic probation for any two semesters during the 4 years of the professional curriculum will be grounds for dismissal.